hypi-universe/docs-legacy/_posts/2019-09-20-how-will-your-life-change-with-application-of-iot.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>The
-term IoT ("Internet of Things")&nbsp; is used for the first time by Kevin Ashton, a researcher at MIT (Massachusetts Institute of Technology) where the standard for RFID( Radio-frequency Identification) and other sensors were found.
-But even if the term is new, we talk about these concepts for a long time, basically from the birth of the internet and the semantic web.</p>
+<p>The term IoT ("Internet of Things")  is used for the first time by Kevin Ashton, a researcher at MIT (Massachusetts Institute of Technology) where the standard for RFID( Radio-frequency Identification) and other sensors were founded.
+But even if the term is new, we have talked about these concepts for a long time, basically from the birth of the internet and the semantic web.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p><strong><em>But
-what does IoT mean in practice?</em></strong><strong> </strong>With the Internet of things, we mean a set of technologies that allow you to connect any type of device to the Internet.
+<p><strong><em>But what does IoT mean in practice?</em> </strong>With the Internet of Things, we mean a set of technologies that allow you to connect any type of device to the Internet.
 The purpose of this type of solution is basically to monitor and control and transfer information and then perform subsequent actions.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->